ellykits/neat-stepper/README.md

 # Neat Android Stepper

 A Library that allows you to implement android stepper in your application.
-Steppers are used to display progress of logically separated sections normaly referred to as `steps`.
+Steppers are used to display progress of logically separated sections normally referred to as `steps`.
 This library was inspired by stepstone-tech [Android Material Stepper Library](https://www.google.com/design/spec/components/steppers.html)

 Code & features mentioned in [Getting started](#getting-started) are showcased in the sample app.